Composability is currently an Early Access Feature in Alpha status.

 Automatic transfer-in

-Finally, the paint agreement is transferred back to the paint domain such that the existing infrastructure around paint agreements can work unchanged.
+Finally, the paint agreement is transferred back to the paint sync domain such that the existing infrastructure around paint agreements can work unchanged.

 // Wait until the house owner sees the PaintHouse agreement